Public Purpose Programs

 In December 2007, the CPUC voted to implement the CASF.
 The fund subsidizes the building of broadband infrastructure in unserved and underserved areas of California.

 The California High Cost Fund-A reduces the cost to consumers of basic telephone service in relatively low-density areas served by small, privately-owned telephone carriers where rates may be unafforadable.

-The Lifeline program provides discounted basic wireline telephone services to low-income households.
+The Lifeline program provides discounted wireline or wireless service for eligible low-income households.